KevinDeNotariis/blockchain_simulator/README.md

    1. Validate the transaction received, namely check if the signature is valid and if they already have this transaction.
    1. Save the transaction in their `transactions` collection of their blockchain database.
    1. Propagate the transaction to their peers.

-### Get the blockchain

-You can always look at the collection `blocks` in the `blockchainDB` to view all the blocks, or you can make a GET request to: `http://localhost:3000/blockchain/get_blockchain`.

 # Features